Important: Add your own pochade box reviews

 This mission of this guide is to create a database of pochade box reviews written by artists (and not just by the author of this guide).
 The key idea is that this guide is completely independent of any pochade box manufacturer.

 Add your own reviews by selecting an individual products in the left hand column.

 Why I wrote this guide?

-I wrote this guide to help my students who were considering buying a pochade box or a plein air easel.
-Pochade boxes and plein air easels are quite expensive, particularly when you add up all the accessories you need.
 Over the years I have probably bought about 20 easels most of which I don’t use now and that are just taking up space in my studio.

-I wrote the comparison charts on a pochade box and easel that would support at least a 11×14 size panel and palette.
+To make the weight and palette size charts comparable, I wrote the comparison charts on a pochade box and easel that would support at least a 11×14 size panel and palette.
 Where the manufacturer did not provide this size, I used the nearest size.

 Definition of a Pochade Box

 A Pochade Box is a compact box that is designed for painters who paint outdoors or ‘plein air’.
 The box has a hinged lid that not only serves as a lid to the box, but also supports your painting.
 Inside the box is stored the palette.
 The term ‘Pochade’ is derived from the nineteenth century French verb Poche, which is a type of sketch used in painting.
 Most modern pochade boxes are designed to be fitted onto a camera tripod as a support.